edhamma/cfitness/main-3.rst

    aversion, desire, disgust, fear, worry, calm, embarrassment, shame, self-pity, compassion, love, contentment, dullness, sleepiness, bliss, exhilaration, triumph, self-loathing.”
 Name them and be free.
-These mind states are not “you;” if there is a “you” it must the one who is looking, rather than what is being looked at.
+These mind states are not “you;” if there is a “you” it must be the one who is looking, rather than what is being looked at.
 Below, we will challenge the notion that there is any “you” at all.